 If you have bleeding or receding gums or believe you may have gum disease, contact Family First Dental today to schedule a checkup and cleaning.
 As a practice that has upheld a “Tri-Cities Tradition of Trusted Care” for more than 25 years, Family First Dental is committed to your excellent oral health.

 At Family First Dental, we are equipped to treat all stages of gum disease.
-Your therapy may involve simple changes to your personal hygiene efforts at home or coming in for a professional deep cleaning.
+Your therapy may involve simple changes to your personal hygiene efforts at home or come in for a professional deep cleaning.
 However, in situations of severe gum disease, gum surgery may be necessary.
 Our dentists will evaluate and monitor your gum health and advise you of any surgeries or treatments that may be beneficial to the long-term health of your teeth and gums.
 Often, these procedures can be completed with comfort and convenience at Family First Dental.

-Our state-of-the art soft tissue laser changes the way we think about certain dental procedures!
+Our state-of-the-art soft tissue laser changes the way we think about certain dental procedures!
 In addition to opening up many new treatments, the laser can also reduce the treatment time, bleeding, pain and the need for stitches for certain gum surgeries.

 Learn more about Periodontal Disease and Dental Lasers by clicking the buttons below.